Improving Acoustic Scene Classification with City Features: Experiment

 \subsection{Backbones}

-We implement three CNN-based models and two Transformer-based models as backbones for the City2Scene system.
-The CNN models, CP-ResNet \cite{koutini2021receptive}, BC-ResNet \cite{kim21l_interspeech}, and TF-SepNet \cite{cai2024tf}, were top-ranking solutions in recent DCASE Challenges with low-complexity design.
-As show in Table \ref{tab:result}, each model contains fewer than 128K parameters and requires less than 30 million multiply-accumulate operations (MACs) of computational overhead.
+To validate the effectiveness of proposed City2Scene, we implement three lightweight Convolutional Neural Networks (CNNs) the as student models, and two Transformers as the teacher models in the ASC system.
+The CNN models, CP-ResNet \cite{koutini2021receptive}, BC-ResNet \cite{kim21l_interspeech}, and TF-SepNet \cite{cai2024tf}, were top-ranked solutions in recent DCASE Challenges with low-complexity design.
+Each model contains fewer than 128K parameters and requires less than 30 million multiply-accumulate operations (MACs) of computational overhead.
 CP-ResNet controls the size of receptive field to improve the generalization of models.
 BC-ResNet combines 1D temporal convolution with 2D convolution to capture representation of audio features with less computation.
 TF-SepNet separates the feature processing along the time and frequency dimensions to capture more time-frequency features in audio signals.

-The Transformer-based backbones, PaSST \cite{koutini22_interspeech} and BEATs \cite{pmlr-v202-chen23ag, Cai2024workshop}, are pre-trained on AudioSet \cite{gemmeke2017audio} and widely used in recent DCASE Challenge submissions.
+Unlike efficient CNN models, the Transformer models, PaSST \cite{koutini22_interspeech} and BEATs \cite{pmlr-v202-chen23ag, Cai2024workshop}, consume a large number of computational resources, making them primarily adopted as high-performing teacher models for knowledge distillation in recent submissions to DCASE Challenge \cite{Schmid2023workshop,Cai2024,han2024data}.
+Both PaSST and BEATs are pre-trained on AudioSet \cite{gemmeke2017audio}, which is a large-scale audio dataset annotated with various event labels.
 PaSST is a supervised Transformer model tailored for audio tasks, which uses a ``patchout" mechanism on spectrogram patches to capture long-range dependencies in acoustic features.
-BEATs, on the other hand, is a self-supervised pre-trained audio Transformer that leverages a bidirectional encoding mechanism.
-Unlike the low-complexity CNN models, both PaSST and BEATs consume a large number of computational resources, making them primarily adopted as high-performing teacher models for knowledge distillation in the ASC task \cite{Schmid2023workshop,Cai2024,han2024data}.
+BEATs, on the other hand, is a self-supervised pre-trained audio Transformer that leverages a bidirectional encoding mechanism to capture high-level acoustic features in data.
+In our experiments, we directly use the pre-trained checkpoints available in original works \cite{koutini22_interspeech, pmlr-v202-chen23ag}.